II. PUBLIC MEETINGS

 Finally, statutes outside the Public Meetings Law effectively may modify the requirement that no final action be taken in executive session.
 In labor negotiations covered by the Public Employees Collective Bargaining Act, an offer made by the governing body’s negotiator, if accepted by the employees’ bargaining representative, is binding and effective, and an agreement must be signed even if the governing body has not formally approved the offer in open session.
 The governing body then appropriately may ratify the agreement at a subsequent public meeting.

 An executive session may also be called during a regular, special or emergency meeting for which notice has already been given in accordance with ORS 192.640.
 The person presiding over the meeting must announce the statutory authority for the executive session before going into executive session.
 ORS 192.660(1).
-A sample script for use in calling an executive session during a public meeting is found at App B.
+A sample script for use in calling an executive session during a public meeting is found at p.
+K-9.

 For many years, the common practice of many public bodies was to permit members of the media to attend executive sessions, subject to the understanding that the media representatives would not report certain sensitive matters.
 The principal purpose of this practice was to provide news representatives the opportunity to obtain, from their attendance at executive sessions, background information that would improve their understanding of final decisions, and consequently, their ability to keep the public better informed.

 The Public Meetings Law now expressly provides that representatives of the news media shall be allowed to attend all executive sessions except in two situations: executive sessions involving deliberations with persons designated to carry on labor negotiations, and closed sessions held under ORS 332.061(2) to consider expulsion of an elementary or secondary school student or matters pertaining to a student’s confidential medical records.
 ORS 192.660(4).